Does an LLC Protect Me Against Personal Liability

 Accidental Landlord vs Property Investor and LLC Personal Liability Protection

 There are generally two broad classes of investors for whom we manage properties in Fayetteville.
-The accidental landlords who only own one property, and have PCS’d from the Fayetteville area, and the real estate investor who bought a property for the specific purposes of real estate investment.
+The accidental landlords who only own one property, and have PCS’d from the Fayetteville area, and the real estate investor who bought a property for the specific purpose of real estate investment.

 While the latter is a more common phrase, many landlords are not familiar with what an accidental landlord is.
 To put it succinctly, an accidental landlord is one who didn’t consider renting their property before, but for some reason , commonly inability to sell, they end up as a landlord.